dandresky/inventory-classifier/README.md

 ### Minimum Viable Product

 Due to the time frames for the capstone project, the MVP will be a trained network that can count each of the distinct items in a storage location.

+### MVP +

-As time permits, I will expand the project to classify each item and ultimately identify with unique part numbers/descriptions.
+As time permits, I will expand the project to classify items either categorically or as unique part numbers/descriptions.

 # The Data